write a letter on your computer.

 And finally, we've got a couple of bullet points.

-choose a font size for your letter.
+choose a font size for your letter (document).

-It's best, if you can, to decide on which font size (the size of the letters) you want to use for your document before you start.
+When your working on a document that's going to be printed out, it's best, if you can, to decide on which font size (the size of the letters) you want to use for your document before you start.

-This is because, if you change the font size later, it can dramatically affect your lay out.
+This is because, if you change the font size later, it can dramatically affect your layout.

 Normally I'd recommend using either 14, 16 or 18.
 Whichever looks best to you.
+Size 14 is easily readable when printed out, while size 18 looks a little large to my eyes.

-Click the small arrow head, next to the Font Size Box.
+Click the small arrowhead, next to the Font Size Box.

 A long list of numbers will open.